mbusbee505/TechBook/source/content/index.md

+---
+title: "Home"
+---

 This is where I document my lab setups and other things.
 # Intune Lab

 - ### [[0.
 Project Introduction]]